Trust & Foundation Prospect Research

 I provide charities with excellent low-cost prospect research to help them find new local, regional, national and international funders.

-With the help of a database expert, I have created a fully searchable database of Trusts and Foundations using all data from the Charity Commission’s files.
+I have created a fully searchable database of Trusts and Foundations using all data from the Charity Commission’s files.

 The database also includes donation details taken from hundreds of Trust and Foundation annual accounts.
 This information includes the charities they have supported and the amounts donated.